Career Timeline of Kliff Kingsbury: Major Achievements and Milestones

 On August 30, 2013, Kliff Kingsbury made his head coaching debut with a 41–23 victory over the SMU Mustangs.

-On September 12, 2013, The Red Raiders made their Associated Press Top 25 debut in the Kingsbury era following a win over TCU.
+Following a win over TCU on September 12, 2013, Kliff Kingsbury's Red Raiders made their Associated Press Top 25 debut.

-On October 12, 2013, Kliff Kingsbury became the first coach in Texas Tech history to start the season 6–0 in their debut season after the Red Raiders defeated Iowa State.
+On October 12, 2013, Kliff Kingsbury became the first coach in Texas Tech history to start the season 6–0 in their debut season after defeating Iowa State.

-On October 19, 2013, after a victory against West Virginia, Kingsbury led the Red Raiders to a 7–0 start for only the fourth time in program history.
+On October 19, 2013, Kliff Kingsbury led the Red Raiders to a 7–0 start for only the fourth time in program history with a victory against West Virginia.
+The team received a 10th place ranking in the BCS, the highest since the 2008 season.

 2013: Head Coach of Texas Tech